edjafarov/secure.me/readme.md

 ### expamples
 If you need to restrict access to all of your app's routes at once ```secure.secureRoutes(app);```.
-You still can open routes publically by adding free middleware for the route.
+You still can open routes for public by adding free middleware for the route.

 ```javascript
 var app = express();